Rio de Janeiro in 4 Days

 Copacabana Beach

 We walked the full 4 km length of the beach, and back again.
-By the end it was 36 degrees and we were rather warm and sweaty.
+By the time we reached the end, it was 36 degrees and we were rather warm and sweaty.

 Copacabana Beach